 Bandon Cheese History

-A special thanks to our friends at the Bandon Historical Society who have researched and preserved the history of the city of Bandon and the past it has had in the cheesemaking industry.
+We’re grateful to our friends at the Bandon Historical Society, who have researched and preserved the history of the city of Bandon including its longstanding connection to the cheesemaking industry.

-The photo below and further details can be viewed at the Bandon Museum, located just south of Face Rock Creamery on Highway 101.
+The historic photo below, along with more information, can be viewed at the Bandon Museum, located just south of Face Rock Creamery on Highway 101.

 BANDON CHEESEMAKING HISTORY